jl1213/BrainPortalDeliverable/README.md

 In our final product, users flip through coronal, sagittal, and axial slices of a real-life MRI brain, developing spatial architecture skills and intuition through an interactive experience designed to emulate a 3D perspective of the brain.

-This project is part of the larger Brain Portal initiative at the Duke Institute for Brain Sciences (DIBS) and was supported through the Bass Connections program at Duke University.
-We thank our mentors Dr. Len White and Professor Augustus Wendell for providing their valuable resources, expertise, and time.

 ## **Notable Code Files**

 ### V4MCQ.cs